-See the devastation of the Amazon rainforest, captured in vivid detail
+See the devastation of the Amazon rain forest, captured in vivid detail

-The Amazon rainforest has been deforested to a devastating degree.
+The Amazon rain forest has been deforested to a devastating degree.
 A new series of haunting aerial photographs show just how much.

-Photographer Richard Mosse, who has previously captured the refugee crisis in Europe and the effects of the conflict in the Democratic Republic of the Congo, turned his lens to Brazil’s Arc of Fire, an area of rainforest that has been ravaged by agribusiness, mining, and farming.
+Photographer Richard Mosse, who has previously captured the refugee crisis in Europe and the effects of the conflict in the Democratic Republic of the Congo, turned his lens to Brazil’s Arc of Fire, an area of rain forest that has been ravaged by agribusiness, mining, and farming.
 The images are part of a new series called Tristes Tropiques, an exhibition on view at the Jack Shainman Gallery in New York April 8 through May 15.
 The project merges documentary photography and contemporary art through the use of multispectral images and haunting color treatments that show the effect of human activity on the environment unlike you’ve seen before.

 In 2019, flames surged across the Amazon, burning more than 3,500 square miles of land.
 Unlike fires in the Australia or California, where forests are naturally more prone to ignition in dry seasons, people either accidentally or purposefully started 99% of these fires to clear the land for agriculture, according to Alberto Setzer, a senior scientist at Brazil’s National Institute for Space Research (INPE).
 In September of 2019, Mosse went down to Brazil to try to understand it.
 He knew those viral photos of the forest aflame didn’t tell the whole story.